G. J. Kinne: Omaha Nighthawks

 Kinne joined the roster of the Omaha Nighthawks of the United Football League for their 2012 season.
-The United Football League folded later that year.
+Over the 4-game shortened season he played in 2 games and went 6 for 15 for 53 yards with 2 interceptions and no passing TDs.
+He also rushed for 30 yards on 6 rushes.
+The United Football League folded later that year and based on record Omaha was named the league runner-up.

 San Antonio Talons

-Kinne signed with the San Antonio Talons of the Arena Football League in December 2012.
+Kinne signed with the San Antonio Talons of the Arena Football League in December 2012, but when he signed with the Eagles a few months later he was suspended and exempted by the team.

 Philadelphia Eagles

 On February 28, 2013, Kinne signed with the Philadelphia Eagles, and he was released on August 30, 2013.
-On October 22, 2013 Kinne was re-signed to the Eagles practice squad because of injuries to both of its top quarterbacks, Michael Vick and Nick Foles.
+On October 22, 2013, Kinne was re-signed to the Eagles practice squad because of injuries to both of its top quarterbacks, Michael Vick and Nick Foles.
 Kinne was signed to a futures contract with the Eagles in January 2014.
 He was released on August 30, but signed to the practice squad the next day.
 Kinne signed a futures contract with the Eagles on December 30, 2014.
 He converted to wide receiver in May 2015.
 On Sunday, August 30, 2015, Kinne was again waived by the Eagles.